By Thomas Shayon Harrell

 A learning ecosystem is a comprehensive suite of learning solutions that give learners choice and flexibility.
 The ecosystem extends well beyond the walls of a traditional LMS, and it supercharges employees’ self-directed learning.

-This is not an exhaustive list.
-In other words, this ecosystem captures learning where it happens (including your existing LMS) and adds progress to employees’ learner records for tracking, performance management, and record-keeping.
+This ecosystem captures learning where it happens (including your existing LMS) and adds progress to employees’ learner records for tracking, performance management, and record-keeping.

 Three words come to mind when I think of a healthy learning ecosystem: “fast,” “frictionless,” and “friendly.”